CartoDB/platypus/workshop.md

 myapp.wcontainer.insertBefore(document.querySelector('#mywidget'), myapp.wcontainer.children[0]);
 ```

-The file result should look like this [.js file](.workshop/myapp.js) based on the common template.
+The .js file result should look like this [.js file](./workshop/myapp.js) based on the common template, and the .html should be like [this one](./workshop/index.html).